Ilievski-Daniel/ec2-nginx/README.md

 2. If the deployment was successful, you should see the default Nginx welcome page.

-## GitHub Actions Pipeline

-This project includes a GitHub Actions pipeline that automates the Terraform infrastructure deployment.

-The pipeline is triggered on every push to any branch and on every pull request.

 ## Cleaning Up

 1. To clean up and delete the AWS resources created by this Terraform configuration, we need to run: